Exam Name: Alcohol and Drug Counselor

 We don't just test your knowledge, we build the decision-making skills essential for the Alcohol and Drug Counselor exam and your future practice.

 Train with a exam simulator that mirrors the International Certification & Reciprocity Consortium (IC&RC) test's timing, interface, and question styles.
-Build the stamina and mental pacing needed for a high stakes exam.
+Build the stamina and mental pacing needed for a high stakes Counseling and Social Work exam.

 Our smart dashboard provides trend charts and Alcohol and Drug Counselor topic level breakdowns.
 Watch your scores climb and see exactly when you're performing above the passing threshold.